digital-competence/DigiComp.SettingValidator/Documentation/source/usage.rst

 Types of configuration
 ======================

-Inside this files you define the validation rules either for a fully qualified class name, or a custom name.
+You can define the validation rules either for a fully qualified class name, or a custom name.

 Given the following :file:`Validation.yaml`: